skluthe/Heimdall-playbook/README.md

 # Heimdall-playbook
-An ansible playbook that will deploy Heimdall and configure it as well as a webserver (tbd)
+An ansible playbook that will deploy Heimdall and configure it as well as Nginx